 In fact, injuries from accidental slip-and-falls are one of the primary causes of missed work.
 According to the United States Bureau of Labor Statistics, nearly a quarter of slip-and-fall accident victims had to miss more than 31 days of work as a result of their injury.
 Missing work frequently means losing wages; and a month’s lost wages will certainly have a negative impact on your life.

 Furthermore, the average cost of medical treatment from a slip-and-fall is reported as $22,800.
 In addition to losing work time and wages, you may be liable for thousands of dollars of orthopedic treatment and physical therapy that your insurance may not cover.

 If you are the victim of a slip-and-fall accident, please contact a Fayette County attorney to evaluate your case.
 There may be conditions that contributed to your fall of which you are unaware, and an experienced Fayette County accident attorney can help you.
-To schedule a free consultation, contact The Law Offices of Shane Smith at (770) 484-8999.
+To schedule a free consultation, contact Shane Smith Law at (770) 484-8999.